Minimum Auto Insurance Coverage Required in Your State

 State Requirements for Minimum Coverage: The Bottom Line

-If you drive, you need car insurance.
+If you drive, you need car insurance that meets the minimum auto insurance required by state.
 First, familiarize yourself with your state’s requirements.
 Next, shop online to find the best deals on auto insurance in your area.

 Compare Quotes From Top Companies and Save